Halloween Special: Scary Online Interview Stories: 2025 Edition

 In honor of Halloween this year, I thought I would contribute by providing scary online interview stories.

-Amid this pandemic, the new scare for many candidates is not Halloween; it's the dreaded Zoom, Skype, or FaceTime interview.
+In this virtual world, the new fear for many candidates is not Halloween; it's the dreaded Zoom, Skype, or FaceTime interview.
 But it doesn't need to be that way.
-Here are a few tips and real-life scenarios that I would like to share to eliminate the fear of doing online interviews.
-These are things to avoid, which will help lead to a successful online interview.
+Here are a few tips and real-life scenarios to help you overcome the fear of online interviews.
+Avoiding these things will help lead to a successful online interview.
 While these tips may seem obvious to some, I have, as an interviewer, experienced them all to some degree, which may help those who haven't had much experience interviewing for a job online.

 Scary campfire stories: